Hiimus/milestone-project-1/README.md

 ### Project goals

-The goal of this project is to let the user know that this gym is leaning towards barbell strength training.
-One of the goals is to get attention and interest even though the user doesn't have much or any experience with this type of training.
+The goal of this project is to attract and retain new members.
+Another goal is to let the user know that this gym is leaning towards barbell strength training.
+This project wants to get attention and interest even though the user doesn't have much or any experience with this type of training.
 Styrk Gym is a place that welcomes all types of people.
-Compared to other gyms, Styrk is more leaned towards compound movements and the sport of lifting.
 Here, the user can expect squat racks, benches, open spaces and more.
-And not rows of treadmills, bikes and your typical cardio equipment.

 ## User Stories